ahujarv/getandcleancourseproject/README.md

 path <- full path to the directory where UCI HAR Dataset is runAnalysis(path)
 ```
+After running the script two text files will be created in working directory:
+1. mergeddata.txt : containing merged Train and Test dataset
+2. tidydata.txt : containing the final tidy dataset

 ## Description

 All the functions mentioned below are included in this script: